nabeelvalley/docs/content/pages/docs/ibm-cloud/deploy-a-kubernetes-app-on-icp.md

+---
-# Deploy a Kubernetes App on ICP
+title: Deploy a Kubernetes App on ICP
+---

 You can do any of the following